 Subsequently we have extended our construction to obtain the holographic entanglement negativity for the bipartite states described earlier, in a GCFT$_{1+1}$ with non zero $c_L$ dual to a bulk flat space topologically massive gravity.
 This describes massive particles with spin propagating in the bulk and also renders both the scaling dimensions for the twist fields to be non zero.
 Our results for the adjacent and the single intervals match exactly with the corresponding replica technique results in the dual GCFT$_{1+1}$ with both the central charges being non zero.
-For the mixed state configuration of disjoint intervals our results for the holographic entanglement negativity obtained through our construction is identical to the \.In\"on\"u-Wigner limit for the corresponding replica techniques results for a relativistic CFT$_{1+1}$ which constitutes a consistency check.
-This is because a complete replica technique analysis and a large central charge limit for the above configuration is a nontrivial outstanding issue.
+For the mixed state configuration of two disjoint intervals we have extended the monodromy analysis discussed above to the case with a non-zero $c_L$ and subsequently proposed a holographic construction to compute the entanglement negativity for such configurations.
+Interestingly the results for the holographic entanglement negativity obtained through our construction is identical to the \.In\"on\"u-Wigner limit for the corresponding replica techniques results for a relativistic CFT$_{1+1}$ which constitutes a consistency check.

 It is well known that flat space chiral gravity is a limit of the flat space topologically massive gravity for which the Newton constant $G$ is taken to be infinity and such that the product of $G$ with the coupling constant $\mu$ of the topological term in the action is held fixed.
 The corresponding dual GCFT$_{1+1}$ in this case has the other central charge $c_L\neq 0$ and the GCA is identical to the chiral part of a (relativistic) Virasoro algebra.